davislarson27/intotheunder/README.md

  Bundled using Vite - Yes
  Components - I have 7 components for each page and a page not found error Router - Routing between each page and also between the login and sign-up page and from the home to the download page

+ ## React Deliverable Pt 2
+ I completed the prerequisites for this deliverable (Simon deployed, GitHub link, Git commits) All functionality is mockecked up -> stores comments and user data (minus passwords) to LocalStorage.
+Application requires login to access restricted pages
+ Hooks -> used UseState for login and likes data and download data and comments. used useEffect for comments.